drivendataorg/zamba/docs/docs/models/species-detection.md

 ### Training data

-The `european` model is finetuned with data collected and annotated by partners at [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
+The `european` model is finetuned with data collected and annotated by partners at the [German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig](https://www.idiv.de/en/index.html) and [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
 The finetuning data included camera trap videos from Hintenteiche bei Biesenbrow, Germany.

 ### Default configuration